jaspreet39431/pps-report/report.md

     printf("TEMPERATURE IN CENTIGRADE : %f",cent);
 }
 ```
-                                                     EXPERIMENT NO: 13
+  #                                                   Experiment No: 13
  Write a code to find the factorial of a number.
 ```C
 #include<stdio.h>
 #include<math.h>